 M2 extends a legacy of successful public funding investment in transportation throughout Orange County.
 The eligibility process includes a review of required compliance components to ensure that programs and funding guidelines are met as defined by Ordinance.
 The State Controller's "Guidelines Relating to Gas Tax Expenditures for Cities and Counties", provides useful information regarding the use of revenues for streets and roads purposes, consistent with Article XIX of the State Constitution.
 These guidelines are used by OCTA to determine eligibility for MOE expenditures.
 In addition, other non-Article XIX transportation expenditures may be eligible for certain M2 programs.
-Local agencies should contact OCTA's M2 Program Management Office for specific questions on eligible and ineligible expenditures.
-Article XIX of the California Constitution, provides guidance regarding the use of tax revenues for transportation purposes, and provides a useful definition of eligible transportation planning/implementation activities, especially with respect to meeting MOE eligibility requirements2.
+Local jurisdictions should contact OCTA's M2 Program Management Office for specific questions on eligible and ineligible expenditures.